ilanmer2205/ByteWrite-Memory-System/README.md

 This memory is word-addressable and byte writable.
+It is to be used with the RISC-V pipelined processor I've previously designed.

 For read:
 A word is read from memory, and based on the instruction (LW/LH/LB/LHU/LBU), it is organised in the receiver module.